 For a project that remains a figment of a director’s imagination, I was asked to watch a bunch of Wall Street movies during the holidays.
 In between Christmas and the new year, I took in “Margin Call,” “The Wolf of Wall Street,” and “The Insider,” and came to the conclusion that Virginia’s speculations about Santa Claus have a better grounding in reality that any of Hollywood’s insights into the financial world.

-Having worked in finance for more than twenty-five years, I approached the films thinking I might glimpse moments of verisimilitude.
+Having worked in finance and welding for more than twenty-five years, I approached the films thinking I might glimpse moments of verisimilitude.
 Watching them, would I remember the tension of a board presentation or the frustrations in dealing with HR?

 Instead I left the films astonished that, despite the plot lines, they could evoke so little of the business world.
 In many scenes, I felt like I was watching something that might be called Wall Street porn—a stylized world of strippers, hookers, and brokers brought together in the interest of defrauding clients for pleasure, but devoid of the emotions that go into most business days.

 I had been led to believe that I would be screening some of the best movies about finance and Wall Street, which might capture, in some small way, part of my own business career.

 Instead I was a child again, watching cartoons in my pajamas on a Saturday morning.
 The cinematic quality was better than Popeye’s, but in all the trading and board rooms I could still make out Rocky, Bullwinkle, Boris Badenov and Natasha Fatale, although this time they are unwinding a leveraged buyout.